finos/FDC3/docs/api/ref/GetAgent.md

  * if one does not already exist, and will fire the fdc3Ready event.
 Setting
  * this flag to `false` will inhibit that behavior, leaving `window.fdc3` unset.
  *
- * @property {function} failover A optional function that provides an
+ * @property {function} failover An optional function that provides a
  * means of connecting to or starting a Desktop Agent, which will be called
  * if no Desktop Agent is detected.
 Must return either a Desktop Agent
  * implementation directly (e.g. by using a proprietary adaptor) or a